-Mercedes-Benz GLA (2014 - )
+Mercedes-Benz GLA (2014 – 2020) Review

-Fortunately the GLA is far better looking and it's no surprise to learn that it's based on the Mercedes-Benz A-Class.
+It's no surprise to learn that it's based on the Mercedes-Benz A-Class.
 It uses the same platform and there are clearly big similarities in the styling, both inside and out.
 Despite being an SUV, it's not as big as you'd expect, in fact sitting behind the wheel it's a bit like a jacked-up A-Class - the driving position isn't overly elevated.

 It does come with raised ground clearance and a more rugged appearance as we've come to expect from this style of SUV.
-As with the competition there are both two and four-wheel drive versions available but most people will opt for the standard two-wheel drive - like the A-Class it's a front-wheel drive layout.
+As with the competition there are both two and four-wheel drive versions available but most people will opt for the standard two-wheel drive 200d - like the A-Class it's a front-wheel drive layout.

 The engine line-up echoes the A-Class too, so there's a 200d and 220d 4Matic which are both powered by the familiar 2.1-litre diesel.
 It's a decent engine but not the most refined around and when combined with the 7G-DCT automatic gearbox it's a fairly lacklustre combination if you want performance.
 If you don't need diesel, there's a GLA 200 which is actually powered by a 1.6-litre petrol engine.